Alderton, Gloucestershire

 Alderton is a village and civil parish in the Tewkesbury district of Gloucestershire, England.

 The village is about 15 mi north of Cheltenham, 6 mi east of Tewkesbury, 7.5 mi south of Evesham and 15 mi west of Stow-on-the-Wold.
 The main roads are the B4077 (Stow Road) and the A46.

 The parish has 1,170 residents.

+Etymology

+Alderton is listed in the Domesday Book as Aldritone meaning the tun of Ealdhere's people.

 Church and chapel

 The Church of England parish church of St Margaret of Antioch may originate from the Anglo-Saxon era.
 The current building is mostly 14th century and was restored in 1890–92.
 St Margaret's ecclesiastical parish forms part of the Alderton benefice that incorporates the nearby villages of Dumbleton, Little Washbourne and Great Washbourne.
 The benefice is administered from St Peter's church, Winchcombe.

 Alderton Methodist chapel was built in 1899.
 It is now a private house.

 Neighbourhoods

 Alderton Fields

 Alderton parish includes the satellite settlement of Alderton Fields, which is conjoined with Gretton Fields, Gretton.
 The distinctiveness of Alderton Fields, as a separate entity to Gretton Fields, was the subject of controversy when in the early 2000s, a road sign declared the whole area to be named Gretton Fields.
 The sign has since been moved to the Gretton parish boundary, and a new sign for Alderton Fields erected.